download RWU Organigramm

 Ethics and Sustainability

-We see diversity as an opportunity and promote all members of our university regardless of gender, nationality, religion and belief, disability, age and sexual identity.
-Family friendliness is a special value for us, which is why we promote the compatibility of family, studies and career.
+We see diversity as an opportunity and actively support all members of our university regardless of gender, nationality, faith, creed, disability, age, or sexual orientation.
+Family friendliness is a special priority for us, which is why we facilitate the compatibility of family, studies, and career.

-We are a nationally and internationally respected educational institution, a successful research institution and preferred partner of companies and institutions.
+We are a nationally and internationally respected educational institution, a successful research university, and a preferred partner for companies and other organizations.

-The university is an attractive employer and offers university members a wide range of development opportunities in a positive, family-friendly working environment.
+The university is an attractive place to work and offers employees a wide range of opportunities for professional development in a positive, family-friendly working environment.